Jasmine784/INTERACTIVE-QUIZ-APPLICATION/README.md

 DESCRIPTION:
-➤ Objective
+➤ Objective:
 Develop a dynamic quiz application using HTML, CSS, and JavaScript that enables users to answer questions, receive instant feedback, and track their scores.

-➤ Key Features
+➤ Key Features:
 1. Dynamic Question Loading:
 o	Questions are presented one at a time, with options displayed as clickable buttons. o	Upon selection, users receive immediate feedback indicating whether their answer was correct or incorrect.